Rajiv Lakshman

-Rajiv Lakshman Ambadapudi (born 15 April 1973) is a creator and former presenter of the television series, MTV Dropout Pvt Ltd and MTV Roadies.
+Rajiv Lakshman Ambadapudi (born 15 April 1973) is an Indian television presenter and an actor.
+He is majorly known for presenting television series, MTV Dropout Pvt Ltd and MTV Roadies.
 He is the twin brother of Raghu Ram.

-Early life
+Early life and education

 Rajiv Lakshman was born into a Telugu family in New Delhi, along with his twin brother, Raghu Ram.
 He also has sister, Supriya.

-Lakshman studied at the Woodstock School in Landour, Uttarakhand, and later attended the University of Delhi in Delhi, Deshbandhu College, and Sri Venkateswara College.
+Lakshman studied at the Woodstock School in Landour, Uttarakhand, and later attended the University of Delhi colleges, Deshbandhu College, and Sri Venkateswara College.

 Career

 Lakshman has been involved in the show MTV Roadies since 2001.
 He is also involved in production work of the Stunt reality program Jaanbaaz.
 He starred in 2010 alongside brother Raghu in the film Tees Maar Khan.
 Rajiv has appeared in Comedy Nights Bachao.

-In 2015, Rajiv appeared in a movie called "Dhanak", which garnered acclaim.
+In 2015, Rajiv appeared in a movie called "Dhanak."

-Pairing with his brother Raghu again, Rajiv is seen in MTV Dropout Pvt Ltd, a reality television show for budding entrepreneurs.
+Pairing with his brother Raghu again, Rajiv was seen in MTV Dropout Pvt Ltd, a reality television show for budding entrepreneurs.
 In 2019, he and his brother Raghu, starred in Amazon Prime's Skulls and Roses.
 The show received negative reviews and therefore it was not continued for a second season.
 In 2021, he starred in the Tamil film Doctor as Alvin, with his twin Raghu playing Melvin.